Browse Deployment & Clients

 LAN

 LAN rules let you apply different policies to different subnets.
-To add one:
+On the site’s LAN tab:

 -